La Ronde (amusement park): Six Flags changes

 In May 2002, La Ronde announced the installation of a Bolliger & Mabillard inverted roller coaster called Le Vampire, which was the first major investment by Six Flags.
 It is a mirror image of the "Batman – The Ride" roller coasters found at many other Six Flags parks.

 In 2003, La Ronde opened six new rides including Auto Tamponneuses, Tour de Ville, Manitou, Vertigo, Grand Carrousel, and Toboggan Nordique.
 Some existing rides were replaced by these new rides.

 In 2004, La Ronde opened Le splash (a Shoot the Chute ride) and SpongeBob 3D.

 In May 2006, La Ronde opened its ninth roller coaster, Goliath, a 53 m high Bolliger & Mabillard mega coaster.
 It reaches speeds of 110 km/h, making it the fourth tallest and the fourth fastest roller coaster in Canada.

+In 2006, La Ronde permanently closed the Nintendo Megadome, housed in the former Alcan Aquarium building since 1995.
+It was a Nintendo-sponsored video game centre with the (then) latest Nintendo video games and attractions.
+Filling the gap, in 2009 the former 3D theatre housed Nintendo DS and Wii consoles, advertisements and had a Nintendo Store.
+This attraction too was permanently phased out a few years later.

 For the 2007 season, La Ronde painted its observation tower bright orange to advertise Pizza Pizza, an Ontario pizza chain that was emerging into the Quebec market at the time.
 All of the pizza stands inside the park were renamed from Pizza Ronde to Pizza Pizza.

 In January 2009, La Ronde announced its intention to become a Six Flags branded park, using the rights to Warner Bros.
 (Looney Tunes) and DC Comics trademarks under the licensing agreement with Six Flags.
-Le Vampire, a mirror image of Batman: The Ride constructed in 2002, carries no association to the Batman media franchise because the licence with Warner Bros. and DC Comics is not valid in unbranded Six Flags parks.
+Le Vampire, a mirror image of Batman: The Ride constructed in 2002, carries no association to the Batman media franchise because the license with Warner Bros. and DC Comics is not valid in unbranded Six Flags parks.
 It is not yet known whether Le Vampire will be re-branded to Batman: The Ride once the branding of the park commences.